On the solution uniqueness in portfolio optimization and risk analysis: An application to capital allocation and risk sharing

+Conditions ($\rho 1$) and ($\rho 2$) together ensure that $\rho$ is convex and therefore globally Lipschitz continuous.
+Hence, it is differentiable almost everywhere on $V$.
+Based on this, one may hope that the Euler principle \eqref{eq:eiler} works in all practically important situations, and the (measure zero) cases when it fails have only theoretical meaning but no practical value.
 However, Example 3 in \cite{Grechuk2015} demonstrates that if the initial portfolio $Y$ is not ``arbitrary'' but is a result of natural risk-minimization policy, then it may happen that $Y$ is ``forced'' to belong to exactly the (measure zero) set in which $\rho$ is \emph{not} differentiable.
-Hence, the problem of identifying a \emph{unique} capital allocation scheme reduces to the problem of ``extending'' the notion of a gradient of a convex function $\rho: {\mathbb R}^n \to {\mathbb R}$, such that the ``extended gradient'' is defined at \emph{every} point $Y \in {\mathbb R}^n$, that is, exactly to the problem we have addressed in Section \ref{sec:gradient}.
-The resulting capital allocation is given by $\Lambda^*_{\rho}(X,Y) = X^T G_Y(\rho)$, where $G_Y(\rho)$ is the extended gradient of $\rho$ at $Y$, defined in Section \ref{sec:gradient}.
-By \eqref{eqn:dirderav}, $\Lambda^*_{\rho}(X,Y)$ is the only capital allocation scheme which is linear, diversifying, and such that

-In the terminology of Definition \ref{def:robust}, the last property states that $\Lambda^*_{\rho}(X,Y)$ is robust in a second argument.
+Hence, the problem of identifying a \emph{unique} capital allocation scheme which works for \emph{all} $Y$ has not only theoretical, but also practical importance.

+To resolve this issue at least partially, \cite{cherny2011two} replaced the continuity property (iii) by the property of law-invariance, that is, $\Lambda_{\rho}(X,Y)$ should depend only on the joint law of $X$ and $Y$.
+They proved that the capital allocation satisfying (i), (ii), and their new axiom exists and is unique for a class of risk measures they call weighted VaR.
+However, such capital allocation may not exist or not be unique for risk measures outside of this class.

+\cite{Grechuk2015} suggests a way to extend the Euler principle for an arbitrary risk measure satisfying ($\rho 1$) and ($\rho 2$) and arbitrary $X_i$ and $Y$, but the construction involves ordinals and transfinite induction and is therefore impractical in general.
+In addition, it lacks axiomatic foundation.

+We now show how the technique developed in Section \ref{sec:gradient} can be used to develop a system of natural axioms defining a \emph{unique} capital allocation scheme.
+We assume that the space $V$ is finite-dimensional, and is identified with ${\mathbb R}^n$ for some $n$.
+This assumption holds in (at least) two important special cases.